marmelab/react-admin/docs/AuthProviderWriting.md

 };
 ```

 When `authProvider.checkError()` returns a rejected Promise, react-admin displays a notification to the end user, unless the `error.message` is `false`.
-That means you can disable the notification on error as follows:
+That means you can disable or customize the notification on error as follows:

 ```js
 // in src/authProvider.js